 2) Topical podophyllotoxin cream or solution may also be considered, particularly in men; use with caution in women of childbearing age.

 2) Liquid nitrogen spray cryotherapy in the case of a limited number of lesions; possible complications include blisters and scars.
-In some patients, the procedure may need to be repeated every 2 to 4 weeks.
+In some patients the procedure may need to be repeated every 2 to 4 weeks.

 3) Curettage or needle extraction under local anesthesia may be used in patients with a limited number of lesions.

 In the case of reasonable suspicion, examine adolescents and adults for the presence of other sexually transmitted diseases.
 If a treated lesion becomes tender or reveals erythema, edema, crusting, or purulent exudate (suggesting a secondary bacterial infection), administer topical antimicrobial treatment (less frequently, oral antimicrobial treatment is necessary).
-Disseminated lesions (in particular giant molluscum contagiosum) and lesions appearing on the face, neck, and scalp in adult patients are an indication for human immunodeficiency virus testing.
+Disseminated lesions (in particular giant molluscum contagiosum) and lesions appearing on the face, neck, and scalp in adult patients are an indication for HIV testing.

-In immunocompetent individuals, the lesions resolve spontaneously.
-In severely immunocompromised patients, the disease is protracted and produces giant, generalized, confluent, and disfiguring lesions, which are difficult to treat unless a normal immune function is restored.
+In immunocompetent individuals the lesions resolve spontaneously.
+In severely immunocompromised patients the disease is protracted and produces giant, generalized, confluent, and disfiguring lesions, which are difficult to treat unless a normal immune function is restored.